Pack away precious objects if children/pets are coming to visit/stay.

 The Day in Detail:

 Mrs. C says: My main task today is to finish off what I started yesterday when I carried out the big clean and that’s to add a few final finishing flourishes to the guest bedrooms and bathrooms.
-With visitors in mind, complete the setting up of the spare rooms ready for anyone you expect to be staying over the Christmas holidays.
+With visitors in mind, complete the setting up of the spare rooms ready for anyone staying over the Christmas holidays.
 Think of some thoughtful touches, such as fresh flowers, bottled water and fragrant soap.
 We have much more on this on our Accommodating Guests page.
 Also think about putting throws, blankets and cushions in rooms you and your guests will use in the coming days when you ‘cosy up’ to watch festive films armed with mulled wine or hot chocolate.

 Ed Elf: I like a chocolate on my pillow each night, if it’s not too much trouble.

 Mrs. C: Trouble and you are inextricably intertwined, my dear.
 One more thing to consider.
 If you are likely to have visits from friends or family with young children and/or pets, you might want to pack away – albeit temporarily – some of your more precious ornaments or possessions.
 Don’t risk treasures finding their way into sticky fingers or smashing on the floor.
-If you are hosting Christmas dinner, put some time aside today to write a Christmas Day cooking plan.
+Finally for today, if you are hosting Christmas dinner, put some time aside today to write a Christmas Day cooking plan.
 Make notes of the planned menu, oven temperatures, preparation times, cooking times and list the required sequence to help guarantee a smooth ride.

 - Set up the spare room for guests, adding a few personal, welcoming touches.
 Put throws and cushions in other rooms ready for cosy nights in front of the fire or television or both.